Male Elf Names

 Can I use these names for D&D or other tabletop RPGs?

 Absolutely.
-These names work well across D&D, Pathfinder, and most other fantasy tabletop settings.
-Noble names suit high elves or court figures, while warrior names fit wood elves, rangers, or battle-hardened fighters.
+These names work well across D&D 5e, Pathfinder, and most fantasy tabletop settings.
+Noble names suit high elves or court figures, warrior names fit wood elves or rangers, scholarly names work for wizards, dark names suit drow or antiheroes, and ranger names are ideal for scouts and druids.

 How do I choose between a noble and a warrior elf name?